Wednesday, 26 December 2012

 [root@redhat6 ~]# passwd oracle

-and input a password for "oracle" user.
+and input a password for "oracle" user. - Verify that the user "nobody" Exists:

 Before installtion of oracle software, complete the following steps to verify that the user "nobody" exists on the system: